Can the Mediterranean diet boost mental as well as physical health? A new study would suggest so.

-Interestingly the study also linked the positive effects of a relaxed Mediterranean lifestyle with more emphasis on sharing meals with family and friends instead of “on-the-go” and shopping at organic farmers’ markets.
+Interestingly the study also linked the positive effects of a relaxed Mediterranean lifestyle with more emphasis on sharing meals and shopping at markets.
 A more convivial way of eating that is advocated by followers of the Slow Food Movement throughout the world.

 “Although speculative, it is reasonable to assume that a higher adherence to the Mediterranean diet also reflects a higher adherence to the Mediterranean lifestyle, including eating at home, expending time cooking, sharing lunchtime with other people and going to the market to buy foods.
 Indeed, using lunchtime for social communication and regeneration within family structures may improve self perceived quality of life,” said the report.

 If you’re new to the diet — and impressed by its physical and mental health benefits — you may be thinking of trying it out.
 But what exactly is the Mediterranean diet?
 What ingredients should you look for at the markets?
 While there are some regional variations, the diet consists of ingredients used in the cooking of the region for thousands of years.
 As with all regional cuisines, there is an emphasis on those foods most available.
 In the Mediterranean it is legumes, wholegrains, fresh fruit, nuts and olive oil.